-Since we catch sex concordance failures before including a sample in the release, all WGS samples in Beta passed a sex concordance check.
-Note that 1.2% of samples passed the sex concordance check due solely to their answer on the self-reported sex at birth ("I prefer not to answer", "none of these fully describe me", "Intersex", or skipped the question).
-See Appendix H for a full breakdown of self-reported sex at birth.
+Since we catch sex concordance failures before including a sample in the release, all WGS samples in the Q2 2022 release passed a sex concordance check.
+Note that 1.5% of samples passed the sex concordance check due solely to their answer on the self-reported sex assigned at birth ("I prefer not to answer", "none of these fully describe me", "Intersex", or skipped the question).
+See Appendix H for a full breakdown of self-reported sex assigned at birth.